armthethinker/personal-site/projects/samsung.md

 %}

 {% include p-section.html
-   content="I was invited to present at XD Immersive in San Francisco in 2018 (put on by UX STRAT).
-I talked about
+   content="
-- Even though everything looks different, high level design principles are the same (e.g. Neilson's usability heuristics, Case's principles of calm technology, Rams' principles for good design, Maeda laws of simplicity)
+**First**, this talk showed how high level design principles don't change when working on spatial computing problems (e.g. Neilson's usability heuristics, Case's principles of calm technology, Rams' principles for good design, Maeda's laws of simplicity).
-- Questions you need to ask yourself when designing spatially
-- The various constraints you're faced with
-- Example critiques, similar to feedback I'd give to my teammates
-- Tools to use and guidance to use the tool that will best help you think through the problem at hand
-- What it takes to get hired in this industry
-- My particular path
-"
-%}

-{% include p-section.html
-   header="The general problem I solve" subheader="" content="> Spatial computing is an entirely new medium.
-I figure out how to make it more human.

-   I think beyond our current black rectangles.
-I create novel interactions and product strategies.
-I figure out how to meet or overcome our constraints.
-I design for moving targets and design for various device capabilities simultaneously.
+**Second**, I walk through the new constraints and a sample critique of an AR mockup.

+**Lastly**, I close with a few pointers on how to transition from 2D design into a 3D design career.
 "
 %}

 {% include media-youtube.html
    header="Characteristic work"